 2. Caffeine Won't Dehydrate Your Body

 Java lovers rejoice!
-A 2014 study published in PLOS One found that moderate consumption of did not cause dehydration.
+A 2014 study published in PLOS One found that moderate consumption of caffeine did not cause dehydration.
 In fact, it provided similar hydrating qualities to water.

 In two small experiments, U.K. researchers asked 50 men to chug either four cups of coffee or four cups of water every day for three days.
 The researchers found that the men who drank coffee didn't show any significant changes in total body water, body mass measurements, and urine volume.